PAGSA

 The Work We Do #WeAreSPA

 PAGSA wants to highlight YOU and the incredible work you do in our community, in your personal and professional life, and as people pursuing a degree in Public Service.
-Each week we will feature a new SPA student on our social media pages to highlight the diversity of our program and the different work that SPA students do.
+Each week, we will feature a new SPA student on our social media pages to highlight the diversity of our program and the varied work SPA students do.

 Want to be featured?
-Email us a pagsa@unm.edu
+Email us at pagsa@unm.edu

 PAGSA Volunteers!